Pitt-Fuego/Genius-Joy-and-Learning-Summer-Institute/README.md

 3. Find this folder in your downloads.
 Open Zip and move this folder to "**My Files**."
 You will return to this folder to manage your scripts and other assets like images, pdfs, etcetera.

-4. Download and open a text editor like [atom.io](https://atom.io), or [notepad-plus-plus.org](notepad-plus-plus.org) for Macs and Windows, or [CodePad](https://chrome.google.com/webstore/detail/code-pad-text-editor/adaepfiocmagdimjecpifghcgfjlfmkh?hl=en-GB) for Chromebooks.
+4. Download and open a text editor like [atom.io](https://atom.io), or [notepad-plus-plus.org](http://notepad-plus-plus.org) for Macs and Windows, or [CodePad](https://chrome.google.com/webstore/detail/code-pad-text-editor/adaepfiocmagdimjecpifghcgfjlfmkh?hl=en-GB) for Chromebooks.

 5. Use the text editor to open the index.html document from your project folder.

-6. Start working with code by reading through the index.html where you'll find instructions on how to build your own web text!
+6. Start working with code by reading through the index.html where you'll find instructions on how to build your own webtext!
+We'll use these [common assets](https://drive.google.com/drive/folders/1P6GpBebWcUzDgFXIQAxZjCfKZ1tUKvlm?usp=sharing) to customize your webtext.

 7. Once you have modified and added your files to your project file, you will want to publish to the web.
 GitHub provides a good solution for "free."
 Create a GitHub account, then create a new repository for this webtext.
 Click  "uploading an existing file," (push) your files into this repository.
 You'll need ALL of your assets to make your webtext function properly.
 Upload assets, then hit "Commit changes."